pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_glob.md

 ### Synopsis

-Print a list of Pachyderm resources matching a glob pattern.
+Print a list of {{%productName%}} resources matching a glob pattern.

 ### Options